avynalaa/smarttableindicator/README.md

 ## 🤝 Contributing

+> **📝 Active Development Notice**: This project is under active development with regular updates.
+Check the latest commits before contributing to avoid conflicts!

 This project is part of an academic thesis.
 While contributions are welcome for educational purposes, please note:

 1. **Fork** the repository